Universities Allied for Essential Medicines

 Universities Allied for Essential Medicines (UAEM) is a student-led organization working to improve access to and affordability of medicines around the world, and to increase research and development of drugs for neglected tropical diseases.

-Supported by an active board of directors and guided by an advisory board that includes Partners in Health co-founder Paul Farmer and Nobel Laureate Sir John Sulston, UAEM has mobilized hundreds of students on more than 100 campuses in more than 20 countries.
+Supported by a board of directors and guided by an advisory board that includes Partners in Health co-founder Paul Farmer and Nobel Laureate Sir John Sulston, UAEM has mobilized hundreds of students on more than 100 campuses in more than 20 countries.
 These student advocates have convinced universities worldwide to adopt equitable global access licensing policies for licensing their medical research, in order to make life-saving health innovations affordable and accessible in low and middle income countries.

+Publications

-UAEM has published two student-led research projects—the University Report Card, which ranks universities on their contributions to global health and has received coverage in The New York Times and others; and Re:Route, a mapping of biomedical research and development (R&D) alternatives.
+UAEM has published two student-led research projects.
+The "University Report Card", which ranks universities on their contributions to global health, received coverage in The New York Times.
+Reports were released for universities in Canada, the United Kingdom, and the United States.

+"Re:Route" maps of biomedical research and development (R&D) alternatives.

+Campaigns

-The organization has worked globally on a campaign aimed at encouraging the WHO to discuss an R&D agreement, and is now currently working on a campaign targeting agencies providing public funding for biomedical research around the world under the name Take Back Our Medicines (TBOM).
+The organization has worked globally on a campaign aimed at encouraging the World Health Organization to discuss an R&D agreement.
+In 2019, it began a two-year campaign targeting agencies providing public funding for biomedical research around the world under the name "Take Back Our Medicines" (TBOM).

+In March 2020, UAEM launched the "Free the Vaccine for COVID-19" campaign in conjunction with the Center for Artistic Activism, with the primary goal to ensure that publicly-funded COVID-19 tests, treatments and vaccines would be sustainably priced, available to all and free at the point of delivery.